parthpathak05/content/Ambari_Infra_solr/Solr_generic_commands.md

-*Generic commands in Ambari-Infra-Solr and Apache Solr*
+### Generic commands in Ambari-Infra-Solr and Apache Solr*
+---

-***Note: Please change the port to 8886 when referring to Ambari Infra Solr and 8983 when referring to Apache Solr.
+* Note: Please change the port to 8886 when referring to Ambari Infra Solr and 8983 when referring to Apache Solr.

 - To check if ambari-infra-solr server instance is running on the node: